kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 ## Create and configure the resource

-The Azure docs have multiple quickstart guides on how to create an Azure Database for PostgreSQL server on Azure: via the Azure portal, the Azure CLI in Azure Cloud Shell (aka in the portal or on https://shell.azure.com/), a local install of the Azure CLI, PowerShell (did you know that there is a [cross-platform](https://github.com/PowerShell/PowerShell) implementation of PowerShell?), or an Azure Resource Management template.
+The Azure docs have multiple quickstart guides on how to create an Azure Database for PostgreSQL server on Azure:
+- via the Azure portal,
+- the Azure CLI in Azure Cloud Shell (in the portal or on https://shell.azure.com/),
+- a local install of the Azure CLI,
+- PowerShell (did you know that there is a [cross-platform](https://github.com/PowerShell/PowerShell) implementation of PowerShell?),
+- or an Azure Resource Management template.

 **tl;dr:** SO.
 MANY.
-OPTIONS.
+OPTIONS. 😵

 Feel free to pick whichever route you find easiest, but for this step I will describe how to click your way through the Azure portal:

-- On the [Azure Portal](https://portal.azure.com), choose **Azure Database for PostgreSQL servers** from the list of all services and then **Add**.
+- On the [Azure Portal](https://portal.azure.com), choose **Azure Database for PostgreSQL servers** from the list of all services, and then **Add**.
 - Configure your service details, with 2 important points:
-   - I highly recommend you to review the **Compute + storage** section and tweak your server configuration there (storage, number of cores, redundancy).
+   - I highly recommend you review the **Compute + storage** section, and tweak your server configuration in there (storage, number of cores, redundancy).
 The pre-selected option is "General Purpose" which is not the cheapest one, so if you're not planning on doing anything serious with your database I would say switch to the "Basic" option.
-   - Remember your admin credentials, you will need them further down.
+   - Remember your **admin credentials**, you will need them further down.
 - Set up additional settings if you know what you're doing, and then **review + create** your server.

 Server creation will take a couple of minutes.
-Once that's done you should see something similar to this in the Azure Database for PostgreSQL servers dashboard:
+Once that's done you should see something similar to this in the `Azure Database for PostgreSQL servers` dashboard:

 ![Screenshot of the Azure Database for PostgreSQL servers dashboard with one entry named "my-fancy-server"](/redwood-azure-postgresql/images/azure-psql-dashboard.png "Screenshot of the Azure Database for PostgreSQL servers dashboard")
 <figcaption>It wears a bowtie and uses the finest electricity available 🧐</figcaption>